SamriddhoBiswas/CodeFlex--AI-Fitness-Trainer/README.md

 - 🔐 **User Auth with Clerk**
   Easily sign up or log in with GitHub, Google, or Email/Password.
 Only authenticated users can create or access fitness programs.
 - 🎬 **Program Management**
   Create multiple fitness programs.
-Automatically marks the latest one as active while preserving old ones for reference
+Automatically marks the latest one as active while preserving old ones for reference.

 ---